 ALEX: That’s correct.
 It slopes down.
 If you stand on the very front of the yard, you can’t – you’re not even above the lawn in the back.

-TOM: So, I mean a retaining wall is the best way to achieve that.
+TOM: So, I mean a retaining wall is the best way to level out landscaping.
 But of course, building a retaining wall, especially if you’re talking about several feet like that, is no small task.
 It’s a pretty big project and it’s got to be done well because if it’s not engineered properly, it’s going to fail.
 Fortunately, today there are a lot of good masonry products – precast masonry products – that work extremely well for retaining walls.

 It used to be that your best option was something that looked like railroad ties that were stacked up and you had these railroad ties that would go back into the hillside.
 They were called “deadmen” because they would just lay there and hold the wall in.

 LESLIE: That’s a terrible name.

 TOM: But eventually, it – that’s what it was called.
 It was called the “deadman” and it was the piece that was perpendicular to the wall and was basically covered with soil, because that would be sort of the tie that would hold it in place.

 But today, you could use precast retaining-wall blocks.
 They’re made by a number of great manufacturers.
 And you can stack those up, once you prepare the base properly, and then just sort of backfill as you go.
 And remember to provide for proper drainage because that really is the key.
 Whatever you do, you want to make sure that you’re handling the water that’s running down that hillside properly when you level out landscaping.